AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 ### Surface
 I chose a light colour scheme with striking photographs to make the site striking and dramatic to draw in the user.
 I also choose clean lines and clearly separted sections to make for easy reading.
 The colour theme is soothing and inviting to encourge the use to stay on the site to find more information.

 All the wireframe files can be found in the images folder of the project.
 Wireframes were done for mobile, Ipad pro and desktop.
-LIST FILE LOCATIONS HERE

 ## Features